linode/docs/docs/platform/one-click/how-to-deploy-nextcloud-with-one-click-apps/index.md

 | **Add Tags** | A tag to help organize and group the Linode resources.
 [Tags](/docs/quick-answers/linode-platform/tags-and-groups/) can be applied to Linodes, Block Storage Volumes, NodeBalancers, and Domains. |
 | **Root Password** | The primary administrative password for the Linode instance.
 This password must be provided when you log in to the Linode using SSH.
 It must be at least 6 characters long and contain characters from two of the following categories: lowercase and uppercase case letters, numbers, and punctuation characters.
 The root password can be used to perform any action on the server, so make it long, complex, and unique. *Required*. |

-When you've provided all required Linode Options, click the **Create** button. **Your Nextcloud app completes installation anywhere between 2-5 minutes after your Linode has finished provisioning**.
+When you've provided all required Linode Options, click the **Create** button.

+{{< note >}}
+Your Nextcloud app completes installation anywhere **between 5-7 minutes** after your Linode has finished provisioning.
+It is recommended that you wait the full 5-7 minutes prior to beginning the steps in the [Getting Started after Deployment](#getting-started-after-deployment) section of this guide.
+You may experience unexpected behavior if you begin those steps while your Nextcloud instance is still being deployed and setup by the One-Click App on the Linode instance.
+{{</ note >}}

 ## Getting Started after Deployment
 ### Log Into Your Nextcloud Instance